Advising for Students Deciding on a Major

 RWU students who start as exploring can still graduate in four years!
 In fact, they graduate in four years at the same rate as the rest of the student body.
 You are not required to declare a major until the end of your third semester, so the key is to use your first few semesters wisely!
 Roger has lots of resources available to help you evaluate your options and make an informed decision you can feel confident about.

 This collaborative advising process assists students in selecting courses and other academic opportunities that will help them explore possible majors and begin the process to decide on a course of study.
-Students are encouraged to make a decision about a program of study and declare a major by the end of their sophomore year.
+Students are encouraged to make a decision about a program of study and declare a major by the end of their third semester.
 This allows students plenty of time to think about what they would like to do in the future and make an academic plan that supports their goals.

 Changing Majors, Minors/Core Concentration, Interdisciplinary Individualized Major